serokell/ton-paychan/doc/Payment-channel.md

   | MkStateWaitingOne Address PublicKey  -- ^ Waiting for the second share
   | MkStateOpen OpenState  -- ^ The channel is open and can be used
   | MkStateClosing OpenState ClosingState  -- ^ One party requested the channel to close
+  | MkStateTerminated  -- ^ Unreachable state, indicates the contract was destoyed

 data OpenState = MkOpenState (Address, Address)